oisdk/site/posts/2018-02-17-single-pass-huffman.markdown

 ---
-title: One-Pass Huffman Encoding
+title: Single-Pass Huffman Encoding
 tags: Haskell, folds
 bibliography: One Pass Laziness.bib
 ---

 While working on something else, I figured out a nice Haskell implementation of Huffman coding, and I thought I'd share it here.
-The algorithm is one-pass: the data is frequency-counted, Huffman-coded, and spat back out in one go.
-I'll go through the general techniques for transforming a multi-pass algorithm into a one-pass one first, and then the Huffman algorithm itself.
+I'll go through a few techniques for transforming a multi-pass algorithm into a single-pass one first, and then I'll show how to use them for Huffman.
 If you just want to skip to the code, it's provided at the end [^code].

 ## Circular Programming

 There are several techniques for turning multi-pass algorithms into single-pass ones in functional languages.
 Perhaps the most famous is circular programming: using *laziness* to eliminate a pass. @bird_using_1984 used this to great effect in solving the repmin problem:

-> Given a tree of integers, replace every integer with the minimum integer in the tree, in one pass
+> Given a tree of integers, replace every integer with the minimum integer in the tree, in one pass.

-The solution is quite magic:
+For an imperative programmer, the problem is relatively easy: first, write the code to find the minimum value in the tree in the standard way, using a loop and a "smallest so far" accumulator.
+Then, inside the loop, after updating the accumulator, set the value of the leaf to be a *reference* to the accumulator.

+At first, that solution may seem necessarily impure: we're using global, mutable state to update many things at once.
+However, as the paper shows, we can claw back purity using laziness:

 ```haskell
 data Tree a = Leaf a | Tree a :*: Tree a